 Would I recommend purchasing the new volumes from Living Book Press?

 - Even with the full-color images, most families will still want to have field guides to use with their nature study.
 You’ll save money by using the original version of the book along with a few field guides.
-The softcover edition of the Handbook of Nature Study on Amazon is $28.49 and the full set of volumes on Living Book Press is $99.99!
+The softcover edition of the Handbook of Nature Study can be found on Amazon and the full set of volumes on Living Book Press.

 No matter which version of the Handbook of Nature Study you chose to use with your family, you will have an awesome and inspiring text to help with nature study.